Best Free Real Estate CRM Options: When Free Costs Leads

 Is Esgrow really better than free options?

 For real estate specifically, yes.
-We built Esgrow for agents—not as a generic tool you have to customize.
-AI lead scoring, voice notes, Zillow import, and drip campaigns are included at $29/mo.
+We built Esgrow for agents—not as a generic tool you have to customize. lead-priority scoring, voice notes, Zillow import, and drip campaigns are included at $29/mo.
 That's hard to replicate with a free generic CRM.